Effect of magnetic field on neutrino annihilation efficiency in gamma-ray bursts: Introduction

 The premise of solving this problem is to determine the type of the central compact star.
-In some GRB afterglows, X-ray plateaus can be followed by a very steep decay (e.g. $t^{-9}$, so-called ``internal plateau'', see Figure 1).
+In some GRB afterglows, X-ray plateaus can be followed by a very steep decay (e.g. $t^{-9}$, the so-called `internal plateau'; see Figure 1).
 This feature indicates that the GRB central engine remains active for some time after the prompt emission is over, and then suddenly shuts down.
-Therefore, the internal plateaus are difficult to be explained under the scenario of BH central engines.
-It is wildly believed that supra-massive strongly magnetized NSs (also called magnetars) as the central engine of these GRBs need to be invoked (Fan \& Xu 2006; Gao \& Fan 2006).
-The spin down radiation of the supra-massive NS powers the X-ray internal plateau.
-The transition from the supra-massive NS to the BH through the gravitational collapse after losing rotation energy naturally accounts for the steep decay.
+Therefore, the internal plateaus are difficult to explain by using the scenario of BH central engines.
+It is wildly believed that supramassive strongly magnetized NSs (also called magnetars), which are the central engines of these GRBs, need to be invoked (Fan \& Xu 2006; Gao \& Fan 2006).
+The spin down radiation of the supramassive NS powers the X-ray internal plateau.
+The transition from the supramassive NS to the BH through the gravitational collapse after losing rotation energy naturally accounts for the steep decay.

 Usually, the magnetar model is incompatible with the BZ mechanism \footnote{Some authors also point out that the NS with a stiff equation of state (EoS), which has an ergosphere, can power jets via the BZ mechanism (Ruiz et al. 2012).
-But since the EoS may be soft (Margalit \& Metzger 2017), and plasma is coupled to magnetic field in a NS, we believe that this scenario need to be further studied.}.
-Therefore, if it is true that magnetar is the central engine of a GRB, we may calculate the NAE by using the observation data of the GRB.
+But since the EoS may be soft (Margalit \& Metzger 2017), and plasma is coupled to magnetic field in NSs, we believe that this scenario need to be further studied.}.
+Therefore, if it is true that the magnetar is the central engine of a GRB, we may calculate the NAE by using the observation data of this GRB.
 In this paper, we find that GRB 070110 is a potential candidate which can be used to address this interesting question.
-In section 2, we present the properties of GRB 070110.
-We then calculate the NAE $\eta_{\rm \nu \bar{\nu}}$ of the NS-disk system in section 3.
-The comparison of the NAE of the NS-disk system and the BH-disk system is shown in section 4.
-We interpret the result of the comparison in section 5.
-Finally, summary is given in section 6.
+In Section 2, we present the properties of GRB 070110.
+We then calculate the NAE $\eta_{\rm \nu \bar{\nu}}$ of this NS-disk system in Section 3.
+We compare the NAE of the NS-disc and BH-disc systems in Section 4.
+We interpret the results of the comparison in Section 5.
+Finally, we give a summary in Section 6.
 Throughout this paper, a concordance cosmology with parameters $H_{0} = 70 \rm km s^{-1} Mpc^{-1}$, $\Omega_{\rm M} = 0.30$ and $\Omega_{\Lambda}= 0.70$ is adopted.